Welcome to Bradford

 To support the textiles mills and machinery a large manufacturing base grew up in the city, leading to diversification with different industries thriving side by side.
 Today most of the older textile mills and some of the heavier industries have closed, but Bradford remains one of the north's important cities, with modern engineering, chemicals, digital media, I.T. and financial services (especially building societies) replacing the "dark satanic mills" of the industrial revolution.

 Owing to its heritage as an international trading centre, Bradford boasts some fine Victorian buildings, including the Wool Exchange (now converted in to a bookstore and cafe), Manningham Mills, and the nearby industrial village of Saltaire (now a UNESCO designated world heritage site) as well as a fine Victorian cemetery at Undercliffe.
+More recent developments include the new Broadway, as well as the Kirkgate and Oastler shopping centres.

 Within the city there are numerous parks and gardens, including the recently created City Park, the Victorian Lister Park (with the Cartwright Hall museum and art gallery and the Mughal Water Gardens), Peel Park and the local beauty spot of Chellow Dene (near Allerton) with its two fine Victorian reservoirs set in pleasant woodland.
 [N.B.
 Similarly pleasant woodland can also be found at Goit Stock and the St Ives' Estate near Harden, Northcliffe Woods, Hirst Woods and Shipley Glen (which can be easily accessed from Shipley and Saltaire, the latter being served by the Shipley Glen Tramway - an authentic Victorian funicular !)]